phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.1.6 =
+* Added support for translating Contact Form 7 alert messages
+* Fixed issue with some strings containing special characters not being translated (i.e. "¿¡")
+* Fixed bug with switching languages in Editor when viewing as Logged out
+* Fixed issue with broken homepage links in some themes
+* Added support for RTL languages in translation editor

 = 1.1.5 =
-Added support for translation blocks using the css class .translation-block.
+* Added support for translation blocks using the css class .translation-block.
-Added possibility to choose a different language as default language seen by website visitors.
+* Added possibility to choose a different language as default language seen by website visitors.
-Updated add-ons settings page with the missing add-ons, added Language by GET parameter addon Fixed issue with the [language-switcher] in a post or page that broke saving the page when Yoast SEO plugin is active Added a plugin notification class and a notification for pretty permalinks Added WooCommerce compatibility tag
+* Updated add-ons settings page with the missing add-ons, added Language by GET parameter addon
+* Fixed issue with the [language-switcher] in a post or page that broke saving the page when Yoast SEO plugin is active
+* Added a plugin notification class and a notification for pretty permalinks
+* Added WooCommerce compatibility tag
-Small css improvements
+* Small css improvements

 = 1.1.4 =
 * Filter to allow adding new language: 'trp_wp_languages'